Demystifying Prompts in Language Models via Perplexity Estimation: Experimental Setup

 In all experiments we evaluate zero-shot performance.
 To avoid noise when computing perplexity, we instantiate the prompts with 1,000 examples of the dataset, compute the perplexity of the prompt with each example, and calculate the average across all instantiated prompts.

-To estimate the performance of the prompt, we look at two measures: (a) the language model score of the correct label, averaged across 1,000 examples; (b) the accuracy on the task, computed over the 1,000 examples.
-To compute accuracy, for each example we score all classes and choose the highest ranking class as the prediction of the model.\footnote{We notice that defining the score of a label of multiple tokens by the sum of the token scores tends to yield better accuracy with OPT over averaging, and that the opposite is true for Bloom.
-Correlations show very similar trends, thus we report summation for OPT and average for Bloom.}
+To estimate the performance of the prompt, we look at two measures: (a) the language model score (log probability) of the correct label, averaged across 1,000 examples; (b) the accuracy on the task, computed over the 1,000 examples.
+To compute accuracy, for each example we score all classes and choose the highest ranking class as the prediction of the model.
+The score of a label of multiple tokens is defined by the sum of the token scores.

 For the word prediction tasks we only report scores, since accuracy in general is less stable, suffers more from the surface form competition \cite{surface}, and is usually quite low for these tasks in our setting (the chances the model will generate an exact match of the label are low).
 Hence, the score of the correct label gives a better estimate of the actual performance of the model.